Boohoo Group to Create 5,000 Jobs Next Five Years

-LONDON — U.K. fast-fashion leader Boohoo Group revealed plans to create 5,000 new jobs off the back of an investment program valued at over 500 million pounds across the nation over the next five years in its Economic Impact Report, published Thursday.
+LONDON — U.K. fast-fashion leader Boohoo Group revealed plans to create 5,000 new jobs off the back of an investment program valued at more than 500 million pounds across the nation over the next five years in its Economic Impact Report, published Thursday.

 The online retailer said the new hires will help the company meet increased demand from international markets such as the U.S. and Australia, which now represent around 50 percent of its business, as it plans to acquire additional warehouse space and invest in smart tech solutions to streamline its processes.